enjoy-digital/litex_wr_nic/README.md

 **NOTE** *ZC706* has no onboard UART interface.
 An external USB <-> UART must be connected to PMOD1 Pins 2,3 (J58).

+### status

+- SFP is working, sync and comm too
+- no flash available
+- SFP i2c requires modifying *wrpc-sw* to add code to enable i2c switch
+- an external, 125MHz, must be tested instead of PLL's output

 ### riscv firmware

 Currently this is similar to the acorn